 The Last Judgment

-the one above the central portal is the gilded mosaic known as "The Last Judgment".
+the one above the main portal is the gilded mosaic known as "The Last Judgment".

 Above the large central window is the Winged Lion - symbol of Venice - and on the central balcony are statues of Greek Horses, installed in 1254.
 The horses were originally displayed at the Hippodrome of Constantinople but are now in the basilica's museum.
 The ones on the facade are replicas.
 The statues at the top of the central portal depict Saint Mark and the angels.